jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 1. [Measures for How Likely is a Problem](#measures-for-how-likely-is-a-problem)
 2. [Measures of Severity of a Potential Problem](#measures-of-severity-of-a-potential-problem)

 Throughout this article, I talk about risks manifesting into problems.
 However, it needs to be stated that there are all kinds of problems.
 Some problems effect the customers of the system, others effect those who manage and maintain the system.
-There is cost to both types of problems so I do not differentiate between the two.
+There is cost to both types of problems, so I do not differentiate between the two.
 Cost is cost, and when we evaluate the potential impact that will dictate the cost.

 ### A word about Ranking ###